 The specific aims of the programme are to:

-provide an in-depth knowledge base in a wide variety of biosciences area, linked to a strong provision of laboratory skills and molecular biology techniques.
+provide an in-depth knowledge base in a wide variety of biosciences areas, linked to a strong provision of laboratory skills and molecular biology techniques.

 ensure that the learning taking place is inquisitive, challenging and successful during each session.
 The assessment strategy will include written and oral assessments under timed conditions or in a self-directed manner.
 Assessment types will ensure that students develop excellent time-management, organisational self-management, team and independent working skills.